Alin2299/Alin2299/README.md

 ## About Me
 I'm a 3rd year Computer Science student at the University of Waikato, NZ, with a passion for continuous learning/improvement, including learning new technologies and skills.

+Some of my (academic) interests include:
+- Political Science
+- Cybersecurity
+- Artificial Intelligence and Machine Learning
+- Software Development and Game Development
+- Bioinformatics

 ## Personal Information
 🎮 Interests:
 - Video gaming